NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Ghost Of Diggen Thrune (1-2).md

     desc: "  Diggen Thrune can occupy a magical object.
 Diggen can't be targeted or harmed while occupying an object, but he can only exit the object with the assistance of a mortal in possession of the object."

   - name: "[[Creature Family Ability Glossary/(Ghost) Rejuvenation|Rejuvenation]]"
-    desc: " (divine) Setting Diggen free from his contractual obligations with Nashaxian allows him to move on to the afterlife.\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
+    desc: " (divine) Setting Diggen free from his contractual obligations with Nashaxian allows him to move on to the afterlife.\n* * *\n\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
 A ghost can be permanently destroyed only if someone determines the reason for its existence and sets right whatever prevents the spirit from resting."

 attacks:
   - name: ""